 Outraged passengers recorded the scene on cell phones and digital cameras.

 Those images circled the globe in mere seconds.

-Oscar Grant was murdered by long-held fear and animosity, murdered during a war on brown people domestic and abroad; by a policeman whose only defense is that he meant to torture Grant with 50,000 volts instead.
-There was no trial for Oscar Grant, only an apprehension and a gunshot in the back.
+Oscar Grant was murdered by long-held fear and animosity, murdered during a war on brown people domestic and abroad, by a policeman whose only defense is that he meant to torture Grant with 50,000 volts from a modern cattle prod instead.
+There was no trial for Oscar Grant, only an apprehension and a gunshot to the back.

 © 2010 by Justice Putnam